adnaan/blog/_posts/2017-07-15-exploring-dependency-injection-in-go.md

 appHandler := &amp;AppHandler{UserService: myPrivilegedUserService}
 ...
 </code></pre>
 <h2>Dependency Graph Builders</h2>
 There are various other ways to build a sensible dependency graph.
 Packages like <a href="https://github.com/facebookgo/inject">facebookgo/inject</a>, <a href="https://github.com/codegangsta/inject">codegangsta/inject</a> are available to help.
-Unfortunately, I haven't had a chance to try them yet.
+Unfortunately, I haven't tried them yet.
 <h2>Takeaway</h2>
 Here is a tl;dr for the reader:
 <pre><code>Pass dependencies to a service implementation as functional config options:

 New(defaultConfig Config, configOptions ...func(*Config))Service.

 where Service is an interface.
 </code></pre>
 Dependency Injection in other languages consider more factors specific to the ecosystem.
-It's important to evaluate which of the patterns emanating from those factors can be directly mapped to Go.
+It's important to evaluate which of the patterns emanating from those factors are applicable in Go.
 Hopefully I have presented a strong case for a sensible dependency injection pattern in Go.